-When TSS submits the export declaration on your behalf, it will be notified as to whether a documents check is required.
-If so:
+When TSS submits the export declaration on your behalf, they will be notified on whether a documents check is required, and the next steps if so:

-- TSS will contact you to ensure all the required documents are attached to your case - Once all required documents are attached, TSS will send the documents to HMRC, and the goods should be cleared within two hours - In this two-hour window, HMRC may flag that your goods need to be physically checked.
+- TSS will contact you to ensure all the required documents are attached to your case - Once all required documents are attached, TSS will send the documents to HMRC, and the goods should be cleared within two hours

+- In this two-hour window, HMRC may flag that your goods need to be physically checked.
 TSS will inform you of this and advise on where physical checks need to be conducted - TSS will provide the MRN once the goods are released for movement

-3.3 Roll-on Roll-off (RoRo) and creating a Pre-Boarding Notification (PBN)
+3.3 Roll on Roll off (RoRo) and creating a Pre-Boarding Notification (PBN)

-You, or your haulier, will need to create a Pre-Boarding Notification (PBN) on the Irish RoRo system (see Revenue.ie), using the MRN provided by TSS.
+You, or your haulier, will need to create a Pre-Boarding Notification (PBN) on the Irish Customs RoRo Service using the MRN provided by TSS.